Hot Cross Buns recipe

 Meanwhile, place jam and water in a bowl, microwave for 30 seconds.
 Mix to combine.

-To use fresh yeast (comes in a block that crumbles, not powder like dry yeast), use 27g/ 0.9 oz.
-You don't actually need to dissolve it in liquid like I do with the dry, but there's no harm in doing it and so for the sake of consistency, crumble it in and let stand until it foams up, same as using dry yeast.
+Fresh yeast (comes in a block that crumbles, not powder like dry yeast) - use 27g/ 0.9 oz.
+Crumble it into the milk and let stand until it foams up, same as using active dry yeast per above.

-2. Scalding hot milk kills the yeast.
+2. Milk warmth - Scalding hot milk kills the yeast.
 I heat it for 45 seconds on high in the microwave.
 The test is this: stick your finger in.
 If it was a bath, would it be pleasant?
 Good.
 It's not too hot or too cold!

 3. Breads are also fluffier and more tender if made with bread flour rather than normal flour.
 However, this recipe works great with normal white flour too.

 5. Dough: Takes ~5 min, speed 2 with KitchenAide.
-Add the extra flour if required so the dough comes away from the bowl - the trick is to use the minimum so it's stuck on your fingers, but as soft as possible.
+Add the extra flour if required so the dough comes away from the bowl - the trick is to use the minimum to keep the dough soft so it rises easily (= fluffy buns), but just enough so the dough doesn't massively stick to your fingers (should be bit sticky though).
+Tough dough from too much flour = tough buns!

 6. WARM PLACE for dough: This is what I do all year round - use my dryer.
 Laugh - but try it!
 Run the (empty) dryer for 1 - 2 minutes, then place the bowl inside.
 If you do that, the dough will rise in 40 minutes.
 Even if it's snowing outside!